For the Parents of Struggling Young Adults

 When we realized that the comprehensive skills, curriculum, rapid stabilization and integration techniques we developed over the years also were needed specifically by young adults diagnosed with Borderline Traits, Borderline Personality Disorder (BPD) and co-occurring conditions, we opened our Breakthrough OPI Intensive program as an integrated, sub-specialized part of OPI.

-We acted in response to parents who told us their son or daughter with Borderline Personality Disorder (BPD):
+We acted in response to parents who told us their young adult with Borderline Personality Disorder (BPD):

 - was not responding to past treatment or current therapies;